 Photos: Mark Herboth

-Jennifer Heintz, AIA, LEED AP, is a senior architect and associate principal with Clark Nexsen.
+Jennifer Heintz, AIA, LEED AP, is a senior architect and principal with Clark Nexsen.
 Over her 24-year career, she has focused on public facility design including higher education, K-12 education, and community buildings.